DataDog/documentation/content/logs/explorer/saved_views.md

 ### Remove a Saved View

-Saved Views can be removed directly from the Log Explorer.
-Hover on the name of the Saved View to remove in the Saved views list to access to the delete button.
+Saved Views can be removed directly form the Saved View list in the Logs Explorer.
+Hover over the name of the Saved View to reveal its **delete** button.
+Click on it and confirm.

 {{< img src="logs/explorer/saved_views/remove_saved_views.png" alt="remove Saved Views" responsive="true" style="width:50%;">}}

 ### Update a Saved View

-To update an existing Saved View, proceed exactly if you were to create a new one but instead of saving it, select an existing Saved View from the drop down, click on *replace*, and confirm.
+To update an existing Saved View, proceed exactly as if you were creating a new one but instead of saving it, select an existing Saved View from the drop down, click on *replace*, and confirm.

 {{< img src="logs/explorer/saved_views/update_saved_views.gif" alt="Saved Views selection" responsive="true" style="width:50%;">}}

-## Revert modification on a Saved View
+## Revert a modification to a Saved View

-When using a Saved View, you can continue to refine and modify your search and keep on the troubleshooting.
-It is also possible to revert all modifications and come back to the original Saved View thanks to the *Revert* button.
+After selecting a Saved View, you can continue to refine and modify your search as you need for your troubleshooting purposes.
+After changing the view, you can always revert to the most recent saved version of the Saved View by selecting the **Revert** button.

+**Note**: The Revert button does not undo changes after they have been saved.

 {{< img src="logs/explorer/saved_views/revert_saved_views.png" alt="revert Saved Views" responsive="true" style="width:50%;">}}

 ## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}

+[1]: /logs/explorer/search
+[2]: /logs/explorer/search/#facets
+[3]: /logs/explorer/search/#columns
+[4]: /logs/explorer/search/#logstream
+[5]: /logs/explorer/analytics